RobTillaart/MTP40C/README.md

 ## Description

-The library for the MTP40C CO2 sensor is still experimental as not all functionality is tested.
+The library for the MTP40C CO2 sensor is experimental as not all functionality is tested.

+The MTP40C is an NDIR (Non Dispersive InfraRed) CO2 sensor.

-The sensor communicates over a 19200 baud serial interface with a microprocessor.
+The sensor communicates over a 19200 baud serial (TTL) interface with a microprocessor or PC.
-This implies that calls which take up to 25 bytes which is expected to be about 20 milliseconds.
+This implies that calls which can take up to 25 bytes can take as much as about 20 milliseconds.

-Performance measurements are planned for the future.
+Detailed performance measurements are planned for the future.

-### hardware interface
+### Hardware interface

 ```
                // TOPVIEW